anufrievroman/waypaper/README.md

 ### 2. Install Waypaper

-Waypaper is available as a package in different repositories listed below:
+Install `waypaper`, which is available in different repositories:

 #### On all distributions